Guest Writing for Koala Rank

 Our audience persona and writing guidelines

 We have only one audience persona.
 We do not currently write for multiple types of people.
-Instead, we focus on one type of person and one specific problem.
-Feel free to download and study the official PDF file.
-Once you’ve given it a look, keep these additional points in mind when writing:
+Instead, we focus on one type of person: the founder of a small B2B firm.
+Here is how to write for them:

 1. Get to the point